DICTIONARY OF THE VULGAR TONGUE

 By mocking the myriad ways in which coded language is used to harm women, Dictionary of the Vulgar Tongue is a satire that illuminates the connection between white supremacy and the abortion "debate" in the United States.

 Written in Spring 2020 in the Goldberg Masterclass at NYU taught by Sam Hunter.
-Read a ten-page synopsis here.
+Read a ten-page excerpt here.